teleivo/cs143/README.md

 * make repo public
 * mention paths and other issues related to not running this in a VM

+## Limitations and improvements

+I took the course suggestion to heart: don't spend much time on optimizing the amount of passes as there is plenty of logic to get right 😅.
+There is definitely lots of room for improvement!

 ## License

 This repo contains my solutions to the [CS143 Compilers](https://web.stanford.edu/class/cs143/)